Maumagnaguagno/HyperTensioN/README.md

 ```

 ## Hints

-Here are some hints for everyone:
+Here are some hints to describe your domain:
-- Having an a common object in a variable being reused is faster to compare (pointer comparison), instead of String == String, only works for constant objects.
+- Having the objects in variables being reused is faster to compare (pointer comparison), instead of String == String, only works for constant objects.
 - Order the methods decomposition wisely, otherwise you may test a lot before actually going to the correct path.
 - Use the precondition in you favor, you do not need to test things twice using a smart method decomposition.
-- Unification is costly, avoid generate at any cost, match your values once and propagate them as long as possible.
+- Unification is costly, avoid generate, match your values once and propagate them.
 - Even if a precondition or effect is an empty set you need to declare it, use ```[]```.
 - Empty predicate sets must be put in the initial state at the problem file.
 This avoids predicate typos, as all predicates must be previously defined.
-- Think like an [And-or Tree](http://en.wikipedia.org/wiki/And%E2%80%93or_tree), which decisions must be made before paths fork and which actions must be done in sequence?
+- Check out the [And-or Tree](http://en.wikipedia.org/wiki/And%E2%80%93or_tree), which decisions must be made before paths fork and which actions must be done in sequence?

 ## Execution
 The problem acts as the main function since the problems include the domain, and the domain include the planner.

 ```Shell